Mark Dantonio: 2011 season

 In 2011, Michigan State had another successful year.
-The Spartans beat the Ohio State Buckeyes on the road for the first time since 1998, defeated arch-rival Michigan, and upset #6 Wisconsin on a last-second Hail Mary pass from Kirk Cousins to Keith Nichol.
+The Spartans beat the Ohio State Buckeyes on the road for the first time since 1998, defeated arch-rival Michigan, and upset No. 6 Wisconsin on a last-second Hail Mary pass from Kirk Cousins to Keith Nichol.
 The Spartans finished 10–2 (7–1 in Big Ten play), earning the Legends Division championship and a place in the inaugural Big Ten Championship Game.
 After coming up just short in a rematch with Wisconsin, MSU was selected to play in the Outback Bowl against the Georgia Bulldogs.
 Dantonio led his team to a triple-overtime victory, his first bowl win at MSU.
 The Spartans reached the 11-win mark for the second straight season, finishing 11–3.

 2012 season

 In 2012, Dantonio led the Spartans to a 7–6 record and a Buffalo Wild Wings Bowl win against Texas Christian University.
-The season started with promise, when preseason #13 Michigan State beat #24 Boise State; but two games later, the #10 Spartans lost to No. 20 Notre Dame, and went on to suffer four home losses in Big Ten play.
+The season started with promise, when preseason No. 13 Michigan State beat No. 24 Boise State; but two games later, the No. 10 Spartans lost to No. 20 Notre Dame, and went on to suffer four home losses in Big Ten play.
 The defense finished ninth in FBS points allowed, giving up just 16.3 points per game, but the offense struggled to score in several games.
 MSU lost a 12–10 decision to Michigan, despite the defense keeping the Wolverines out of the end zone the entire game.
 In May 2013, four months after the end of the 2012 season, Dantonio filmed himself at the Rose Bowl, predicting a successful 2013.

 2013 season

 In 2013, Dantonio's team finished 11–1 in the regular season, including notable victories over Michigan (29–6) and Nebraska (41–28) to secure the third and final Legends Division title.
-On December 7, 2013, Michigan State, ranked #10 at the time of the game, defeated second-ranked Ohio State 34–24 in the Big Ten Championship Game in Indianapolis.
+On December 7, 2013, Michigan State, ranked No. 10 at the time of the game, defeated second-ranked Ohio State 34–24 in the Big Ten Championship Game in Indianapolis.
 The win snapped Ohio State's 24-game winning streak and sent Michigan State to its first Rose Bowl since the 1987–88 season.
-Michigan State was ranked #4 in the final BCS standings, its highest rank since the BCS's inception.
+Michigan State was ranked No. 4 in the final BCS standings, its highest rank since the BCS's inception.
 The Spartans defeated the fifth-ranked Stanford Cardinal 24–20 in the 100th Rose Bowl Game on January 1, 2014.
 Dantonio was named Big Ten Football Coach of the Year.